 Winkel 43 is more than just a Dutch apple pie shop.
 Completely in line with their homely décor, it offers a selection of unsurprisingly delicious homemade breakfast, lunch and dinner options (alongside gorgeous cocktails until late night too!).
 With the likes of traditional Dutch dishes, fresh healthy mains and sharing plates (including plenty of Dutch bitterballen), you’ll be surprised with a completely different dinner menu every night while their lunches change monthly.

 If, like me, you’re a bit of a sucker for a good cake and a cuppa, Winkel 43 is the perfect spot to get cosy and enjoy some people watching after exploring Amsterdam.
-The walk there is beautiful too – surrounded by the gorgeous canals and traditional houses in pure Amsterdam fashion.
+The walk there is beautiful too.
+It comes with gorgeous canals and traditional houses in pure Amsterdam fashion.
 It’s a total gem worth stopping by and I can guarantee you’ll leave happy.
-And although there will be queues most of the time (especially on Saturdays – find out why below), it never takes too long until you get tucked in – plus, if you’re in a hurry, you can always order a takeaway!
+And although there will be queues most of the time (especially on Saturdays – find out why below), it never takes too long until you get tucked in.
+Plus, if you’re in a hurry, you can always order a takeaway!

-Quick tip: If you visit on Saturday morning, make sure you check out the Boerenmarkt, a farmers market that transforms the Noordermarkt completely with dozens of stalls selling delicious organic products and flowers – which in return, means Winkel 43 will get extra busy!
+If you visit on Saturday morning, make sure you check out the Boerenmarkt.
+This farmers market transforms the Noordermarkt completely with dozens of stalls selling delicious organic products and flowers.
+This, in return, means Winkel 43 will get extra busy!

 Winkel 43 apple pie prices: 3.70€ without cream, 4.40€ with.